roansong/sports-leaderboard/README.md

 In the case where one or more teams share a league score, they are given the same rank and are ordered alphabetically.

-e.g. the above input should output:
+e.g. the above input should produce the following output:

 ```
 1. Tarantulas, 6 pts